-Coming soon.
+Relieves constipation and gets rid of ammonia in people with liver problems.
+Generlac (lactulose) relieves constipation and high ammonia levels, but it can take up to 48 hours to work.
 Helps get things moving.
 The natural psyllium fiber in Metamucil (Psyllium) does more than relieve constipation.
 It lowers cholesterol, keeps blood sugar levels healthy, and makes you feel less hungry between meals.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
 Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
 All currently selected All ages 18-34 35-54 55+

-Not enough reviews for this drug.
+Not enough reviews for this treatment.
 Help someone out, leave a review!

 Reviews for Metamucil

 Side effects lactulose Metamucil

 The lactulose FDA package insert doesn’t have numbers about how common side effects are.

 We haven’t found good data for Metamucil side effects.